-For people who want to find out more about the macro diet plan, counting macros involves tracking every gram consumed.
-The three macronutrients are carbohydrates, Proteins and fats.
+For people who want to find out more about the macro diet plan, calculating macronutrients involves tracking every gram consumed.
+The three macronutrients are carbohydrates, protein, and fats.
 In order to thrive, your body needs a healthy balance of all three.
 By macro counting, it’s possible to discover how many calories and in what ratio your body requires on a daily basis according to needs.
-Doing so makes it much easier for those who are cutting, bulking or maintaining their physiques.
-When calculating Macros, a basic caloric guideline to follow is:
+Doing so makes it much easier for those who are cutting, bulking, or maintaining their physiques.
+Whether you need a Macro calculator for bulking or cutting, a basic caloric guideline to follow is:

 - Carbohydrates: 4 calories per gram

 - Protein: 4 calories per gram (we recommend approximately 1g of protein per lb of bodyweight)